 2011-12: Robertson was the leader amongst Brown University defensemen in both points and penalty minutes in his sophomore season.
 He scored 2 goals and had 14 assists, one less than senior forward Jack MacLellan (NSH), the Bears’ leading scorer.
 Robertson had 72 penalty minutes in 32 games and was minus-17 on a team that was 9-18-3 and finished last in the 12-team ECAC Hockey League.

 2012-13: Robertson was tied for fourth in points amongst all Brown skaters, leading the team’s defensemen with 20 points in his junior season.
 He scored 3 goals and shared the assists lead with forward Mark Naclerio with 17, finishing plus-9 with a team-high 69 penalty minutes in 36 games.
 Brown finished tied for seventh in ECAC Hockey in the regular season.
 The Bears won 4 of 5 ECAC tournament games to reach the league championship game, defeating regular season champion Quinnipiac, 4-0, in the semifinals before falling 3-1 to Union.
 Robertson was named to the ECAC Hockey All-Tournament team.

-The go-to defenseman at Brown during his college career Robertson logged heavy minutes in all situations.
+Robertson was the go-to defenseman at Brown during his college career, logging heavy minutes in all situations.
 He has a big, hard shot, which makes him a threat offensively, particularly on the power play and is sound in his own end of the ice.
-He’s beginning to add more snarl to his game which is making him a more valuable defenseman.
+He has been challenged at times with the speed of the pro game, particularly against highly-skilled forwards.